arianesasso/aime-2020/README.md

 However, we processed it and used the following file as the input to our notebook: https://doi.org/10.6084/m9.figshare.12649691

 **HYPE**: Available to the scientific community through a data agreement.
 Please fill in the following form: https://forms.gle/M8DDtuMeWGfT3k4y5

+For generating the input for section `3.3` the above data needs to be processed using `processing_hype_for_3_3/json_ppg_bp_window_hype.ipynb`

 # Results Reproducibility